freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Warning "Backtesting"
     During backtesting this callback is called for each candle in `timeframe` or `timeframe_detail`, so run-time performance will be affected.
+    This can also cause deviating results between live and backtesting, since backtesting can adjust the trade only once per candle, whereas live could adjust the trade multiple times per candle.

 ``` python
 from freqtrade.persistence import Trade